go-flutter-desktop/hover/README.md

 cd projects/simpleApplication
 ```

-The first time you use hover for a project, you'll need to initialize the project for desktop.
+The first time you use hover for a project, you'll need to initialize the project for use with hover.
 An argument can be passed to `hover init` to set the project path.
-This is usually the path for your project on github or a self-hosted git service. _If you are unsure, use `hover init`, the generated path can always be changed later._
+This is usually the path for your project on github or a self-hosted git service. _If you are unsure use `hover init` without a path.
+You can change the path later._

 ```bash
 hover init github.com/my-organization/simpleApplication